-This Real-Life 'Pride And Prejudice' Proposal Will Melt Your Heart — And So Will The Couple At The Center Of It
+This Real-Life 'Pride & Prejudice' Proposal Will Seriously Melt Your Heart

 At a recent outdoor performance of Pride and (Quite a Lot of) Prejudice by the Worcester Reperatory Company in England, a very special proposal made its way on stage.
 Geneviève Lowe, the actress playing Lizzie, fielded a surprise, onstage proposal from her partner, Shane Grant, just after the curtain call.
 Video of Shane's Pride and Prejudice proposal hit Janeite groups online, leaving many to wonder about the young couple.
 Bustle reached out to Lowe and Grant via email to talk about their love story, and here's what they had to say.

 Like Jane Austen's Elizabeth, Lowe resisted her Mr. Darcy's advancements at the beginning of their relationship.
 After matching on Tinder, she "made the first move and sent a message complimenting his moustache," but she wasn't sure she wanted to pursue a relationship.

 "I had been on so many terrible dates and was starting to think I would be happier remaining single," Lowe tells Bustle.
 "I was quite reluctant to meet him!
 I ignored his messages for a while and we so very nearly did not meet!"

 Grant persisted, however.
 "I wasn't going to give up on her that easily," he tells Bustle.
 "Eventually I managed to secure a date at a nice local pub.
 Any girl who can appreciate a moustache is a keeper in my book."

 As you might expect, Grant's onstage proposal took Lowe by surprise.
 "I was wondering whether he might propose on our anniversary in the small village pub where we met," she says.
 "I never expected him to stand up on stage and ask me in front of 350 people!"